-Roger comments, "It was delivered to Eli Lilly & Co. in Indianapolis, and later went to Madison Township Fire Department in Morgan County south of Indianapolis (of which I am a member.)
-Before I joined Madison Twp., the department had sold it to nearby Brooklyn, Indiana and they eventually sold to it a truck repair garage near Martinsville.
+Roger comments, "It was delivered to Eli Lilly & Co. in Indianapolis, and later went to Madison Township Fire Department in Morgan County south of Indianapolis.
+Madison Twp. sold it to nearby Brooklyn IN and they eventually sold it to a truck repair garage near Martinsville.
 The garage removed the fire equipment and used the Jeep for a flatbed truck."

-Thanks to Rodger Birchfield for the photos.
-Anyone have photos of a restored Boyer unit? -- Derek Redmond
+Thanks to Rodger Birchfield for the photos from his article "Jeep Fire Apparatus" in issue 2000-2 of Enjine Enjine, the magazine of SPAAMFAA. -- Derek Redmond

 Return to Jeep Forward Control Fire Engines.